-Jim revamped the existing water capture systems to take the water from the slope directly into the tanks instead of into the dam.
-This gave us an area to create more gardens around the bottom of the slope area.
+Jim revamped the existing water capture systems to take the water from the No 8 slope directly into the tanks instead of into the dam.
+In 2018 we put our first tank into No 12 to feed the Eremophilas.

 The lower entrance to the Olive Grove slope